alpeshdgapps/photoid-india-legal/index.md

 information:

 - All network communications use HTTPS encryption in transit
-- Locally stored credentials use Android's EncryptedSharedPreferences
-- Photos are stored in app-specific storage that other apps cannot access without explicit permission
+- Photos and app data are stored in Android's app-private internal storage, isolated by the operating system from other applications
 - We do not log or persist your photos on any servers we operate
 - Crash reports and analytics data contain no photos or personal identifiers